Richie Wellens: Macclesfield Town

 Wellens signed for National League team Macclesfield Town in November.

 Managerial career

 Oldham Athletic

 On 4 July 2017, Wellens returned to Oldham Athletic as a first-team coach.
 Following the departure of John Sheridan on 25 September, Wellens was put in charge of Oldham Athletic on an caretaker basis, with his first game in charge being a 3–2 win against Peterborough United.
 Wellens said he was ready to be a manager, and hoped he and the club could adopt an approach for long-term success.
 After a five-match unbeaten run, he was appointed manager on a permanent basis on 18 October 2017 on a two-year contract, following a recommendation from Paul Scholes.
 He was dismissed on 8 June 2018 after Oldham's relegation to League Two.
-Wellens admitted it was "the right time" to part ways, and admitted he had made mistakes that he hoped to learn from for a future managerial role.
+Wellens said it was "the right time" to part ways, and stated he had made mistakes that he hoped to learn from for a future managerial role.